sap-tutorials/abap-core-development/tutorials/abap-environment-saas-mta-config/abap-environment-saas-mta-config.md

     The SaaS Provisioning service allows application providers to register applications and services in the Cloud Foundry environment in SAP Business Technology Platform.

 ### Define parameters

+In your Business Application Studio dev space, access the project you created in the tutorial 'Create an MTA project for the Multitenant Application using SAP Business Application Studio' and open the mta.yaml file.
 The MTA file starts with the schema version, ID of the MTA and the MTA version.
-You can pick your own ID and version; the schema-version should be kept as is.
+You can pick your own ID and version, the schema-version should be kept as is.

 ```YAML
 _schema-version: "3.1"